ejh243/BrainFANS/documentation/docs/Developer-information/Contributing-to-repository/Getting-latest-version-of-BrainFANS.md

 import TabItem from '@theme/TabItem';

 # Step 2: Get the latest version of BrainFANS
-Most contributions will be a part of an existing development branch.
-For example, if the issue you are resolving relates to atac pipeline, then you should have the latest version of the `atac-develop` pipeline.
+Whenever you are working with the BrainFANS repository, please ensure that you have the latest version of the repository.
 The commands you will need to use will change depending on the user, please pick the option below that best describes you.

 <Tabs>